aistomin/aistomin.github.io/about.md

 {:.center-content}
 _All the links to my public profiles you may find in the top right corner of the page.
-Those profiles describe me better than I could do it myself, I believe.
 Both professional and personal information about me is highly represented in those professional/social networks._

 <br/>